-Our audit was conducted for the purpose of forming an opinion on the basic financial statements as a whole.
-The budgetary comparison schedule on page 31, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The budgetary comparison information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects to the basic financial statements as a whole.

-Report on Other Legal and Regulatory Requirements
+Other Report on State Legal and Regulatory Requirements

-In accordance with Minimum Standards for Audits of Oregon Municipal Corporations, we have also issued our report dated December 1, 2021, on our consideration of the Port's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
-The purpose of that report is to describe the scope of our testing of compliance and the results of that testing, and not to provide an opinion on compliance.
+In accordance with the Minimum Standards of Audits of Oregon Municipal Corporations, we have issued our report dated December 5, 2023 on our consideration of Port of Columbia County, Oregon's compliance with certain provisions of laws and regulations, including the provisions of Oregon Revised Statutes as specified in Oregon Administrative Rules.
+The purpose of that report is to describe the scope of our testing of compliance and the results of that testing and not to provide an opinion on compliance.

-KERN & THOMPSON, LLC Certified Public Accountants
+KERN & THOMPSON, LLC

+Certified Public Accountants